Walnut Brittle with Cinnamon and Cloves

-Perfect for gift giving or snacking on at parties, this Walnut Brittle with Cinnamon and Cloves is easy to make and so flavorful thanks to toasted walnuts and warm spices.
+Perfect for gift giving or snacking on at parties, this walnut brittle is easy to make and so flavorful thanks to toasted walnuts and warm spices.

 I’m partnering with California Walnuts to bring you a year of nutty and delicious walnut recipes.
 This post is sponsored by California Walnuts, but all opinions are my own.

-I’m a little obsessed with cloves right now.
-They’re so warm and cozy and perfect for the holiday season.
-Ever since I tasted those coffee cookies with cloves, I haven’t been able to get enough of them.
-They’re a key player in pumpkin spice and gingerbread, but they can also be used in a more subtle way in savory recipes — adding a little extra something something to this 5 ingredient slow cooker ham or enhancing the flavor of a curry powder.
+- Warm spices: Cinnamon and cloves are so warm and cozy and perfect for the holiday season.
+Both spices are a key player in pumpkin spice and gingerbread.
+Cloves can also be used in a more subtle way in savory recipes, adding a little extra something something to this 5 ingredient slow cooker ham or enhancing the flavor of a curry powder.

-Not to mention the fact that they have health benefits.
-Paired with heart-healthy walnuts (did you know they’re a great source of omega-3 fatty acids?), this walnut brittle is practically health food.
+- Walnuts are good for you: When you make candy with heart-healthy walnuts (did you know they’re a great source of omega-3 fatty acids?), it’s practically a health food.
 Okay, maybe not.
 It’s definitely a treat but it’s a treat with some benefits.
-Cinnamon is great for you too!
-The sugar…well….it’s the holidays.
-And you’re going to be sharing with lots of friends and family.
-It’s all good.

 Ingredients